White House PR strategy in chaos: Conway interview offered to Fox, then canceled

 "She canceled about an hour before airtime," Carlson said.

+Conway told CNNMoney that she was with the president and other administration officials "until after hit time."

+White House communications director Mike Dubke's team "says he canceled it knowing I was still in there indefinitely," Conway said.

-It was notable because no members of President Trump's inner circle appeared on TV Wednesday.
+The change was notable because no members of President Trump's inner circle appeared on TV Wednesday.
 Conway was going to be the first.

 With the White House facing a deepening crisis of credibility and questions about possible obstruction of justice, the interview was going to be highly newsworthy.